FACT-Finder-Web-Components/documentation/markdown/3.0/en/ff-asn.md

 <ff-asn-group-slider></ff-asn-group-slider>
 ```

-A slider can have a `[slot="groupCaption"]` attribute but instead of detailedLinks and hiddenLinks the slider group accepts a `ff-slider-control` and/or an `ff-slider` element.
+A slider can have a `[slot="groupCaption"]` attribute but instead of detailedLinks and hiddenLinks the slider group accepts an `ff-slider-control` and/or an `ff-slider` element.

 The `ff-slider-control` can have two `input` elements annotated with the `[data-control="1/2"]` attribute.
 The input elements automatically react to user input (enter key pressed) and start to filter.
 You can change the behavior of the controls by using the appropriate attributes as described in `ff-slider-control-section`'s [API documentation](api/ff-asn#tab=api)